On this page

 The #17 slot.

-Slot #17 of 20 in the The Challenge Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+Slot #17 of 40 in the The Challenge Editor's Canon.
+The seasons on either side show what I ranked it against.